 Why the use of AI in Radiology is Important

 As the radiology service in Scotland continues to face increasing system pressures, the use of digital technology to enable enhanced working has never been so important.
-Artificial Intelligence is rapidly being seen as a key area to help alleviate the pressures radiology services are under across Scotland.
+Artificial Intelligence is rapidly being seen as a key area to help alleviate the pressures radiology services are under across Scotland and reduce the gap between demand and capacity for reporting images.

 Artificial Intelligence was identified in the Target Operating Model as one of the areas that could help towards making the radiology service more sustainable and address the current workforce and operational challenges being faced by radiology departments across Scotland.